Hi, I’m Ekaterina Gurkova, and I am a Ph.D. Candidate in the Department of Economics at the University of California, Los Angeles (UCLA).

-Primary fields: Macroeconomics, International Economics, Labor Economics.
+My research lies at the intersection of Macroeconomics, International Economics, and Labor Economics.

 Download my CV here.
 You can reach me at gurkova@ucla.edu.